HCC7952889662/SSTA_Learning/README.md

 2. SUM_of_MAX(PDF p2, PDF pc): do the SUM(self,pc) ,SUM(p2,pc) and do the MAX of those 2 sum results and return the final result.
 Return Type: PDF Object
 These 2 functions are designed for the experiment in PHASE I project, which is to see whether the results are different in these 2 functions.

-## The Speed Improved Functions in PDF Object:
+## Speed Improved Functions in PDF Object:
 1. SUMr(PDF, R): we will round the value of time delay to the Rth decimal place in order to  decrease the output data points and thus the speed can be improved.
 Argument: R(integer), Return Type: PDF Object.

 2. data_shrink_mode(self,N,mode): This function will sort data by its probability first, and then take every N adjacent points to combine them as 1 new point with the time delay is equal to their means and probability is equal to their summatiom.